JasonZhangjc/TDCT/TDCT/README.md

 # TDCT: TREE_DES_COMPUTATION_TOOL
-This is a demo of TreeDES software version 1.0.
+This is a demo of Tree-DES software version 1.0.
 This is an educational computation tool for efficient state-based supervisory control synthesis of discrete-event systems.